Guide to Business in Spain logo

 European institutions are tasked with encouraging and supporting technological research and development.
 On December 11, 2020 the Council of the European Union reached a provisional political agreement with the European Parliament’s negotiators on the proposed Regulation establishing Horizon Europe for the years 2021 to 2027.

-Horizon Europe will be supported on three pillars:
+Horizon Europe is built around three pillars:

 1. Excellent Science.